 In this issue, both of the feature articles address ways to stretch boundaries for ourselves—and for other important and beloved members of our households!

-On page 16, I shed a bright camping lantern on one of Kate Becker’s outdoor endeavors—rooftop camping.
+In New Heights, I shed a bright camping lantern on one of Kate Becker’s outdoor endeavors—rooftop camping.
 As a photographer, it’s no wonder that Becker is always on the lookout for new perspectives and viewpoints.
 She and her husband, Tony, have hit the camping trails on numerous adventures with their iKamper in tow, and it “… (literally) elevates the car camping experience,” Becker says.

 Curious?
 Becker answers a host of questions about “how to and what to know,” so be sure to park yourself at the article to learn about another way you can hit the road and reserve a spot under the stars for your next getaway.